top of page

 Backyard Improvements Treasure Valley Homeowners Can Make This Week

-Backyard improvements Treasure Valley homeowners can make this week do not require a full renovation or a big budget.
-The difference between the two is usually not a major renovation.
-It is a handful of targeted improvements that make the space feel finished, functional, and worth spending time in.
+Backyard improvements Treasure Valley homeowners make this week do not require a full renovation or a big budget.
+Treasure Valley summers are short and warm and the backyard is either a place you enjoy or a place you avoid.
+The difference between the two is usually a handful of targeted improvements that make the space feel finished, functional, and worth spending time in.

 According to the National Association of Home Builders, home improvement spending has grown from 33 percent of residential construction in 2007 to 44 percent in 2025.
 More homeowners than ever are investing in their existing properties rather than moving.
 The backyard is one of the first places that investment shows up.
 Here are ten improvements organized from easiest to most involved.